NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/patterns/mock-api.md

 # Mock API

-As a frontend developer, it can sometimes be a blocker when you are developing a feature that has a dependency on an external API.
-Often times, you can be waiting for a backend developer to finish building our their API endpoints before you can continue building your feature.
-RADFishApp ships with a built-in mock server that allows the frontend developer to “stub out” and mock API requests/responses without this hard dependency during development.
+As a frontend developer, you may be developing a feature that has a dependency on an external API.
+This dependency sometimes becomes a blocker.
+You must wait for the external API endpoints to be developed before you can build your feature.
+The RADFish app ships with a built-in mock server that allows frontend developers to “stub out” and mock API requests.
+This mock API removes the hard dependency during development.

 More specifically, RADFishApp ships with [mock service worker](https://mswjs.io/) and is preconfigured in the boilerplate application.